Skip to main content

 • Students will need to fund their own travel, accommodation and food.

-• For any student that requires the use of an assistance dog, prior arrangements must be made with the programme leader to ensure suitable facilities and provision is made.
+• For any student that requires the use of an assistance dog, prior arrangements must be made with the Programme Leader to ensure suitable facilities and provision is made.
+Appropriate insurance must be held and evidenced before your dog is permitted onsite.

 • On successful completion of the programme, you will have the opportunity to graduate at a ceremony wearing formal dress.
 The hire of the formal dress is an additional cost.